tsj2003/image-classification-cerebrium-/README.md

 - test_onnx.py | codebase to test the converted onnx model on CPU
     - There are two images in this repo, your file should run onnx model on these images and verify if the model outputs the correct class id and class name
         - n01440764_tench belongs to class id 0
-        - n01632777_axolotl belongs to class id 26
+        - n01667114_mud_turtle belongs to class id 35
     - The test should report failure in case the outputs are not correct and the pipeline should report the failed test cases
 - model.py with the following classes/functionalities, make their separate classes:
     - Onnx Model loading and prediction call
-    - Pre-processing of the Image
+    - Pre-processing of the Image [Sample code provided in pytorch_model.py]
 - Things needed to deploy the code to the banana dev
 - test_server.py | codebase to make a call to the model deployed on the banana dev
     - This should accept the path of the image and return/print the name of the class the image belongs to